Undergraduate minor: social work

 The School of Social Work's mission is to develop, disseminate, and integrate excellent and compelling research-based knowledge, practice, and policy, particularly that related to children, families, and older adults.
 The school operates from strengths-based perspectives and systems perspectives.
 It educates its graduates to be culturally competent scholars and practitioners who are committed to social justice and social work values and ethics, and who are prepared to serve in and have a positive impact on a broad range of family-centered and community-based practice settings throughout the State of Iowa and beyond.

 The school provides a program of professional training accredited by the Council on Social Work Education at the baccalaureate and master's degree levels, aimed at developing effective intervention in multiple systems and using professional social work values and ethics.
 It also offers a Ph.D. program, which prepares students to conduct research that contributes to the knowledge base of social work, to be leaders in setting policy and practice, and to teach in colleges and universities.
 In addition, the School of Social Work administers the programs listed below.

-The School of Social Work administers the Aging and Longevity Studies Program, which offers a certificate for undergraduate and graduate students and a minor for undergraduates; see Aging and Longevity Studies in the Catalog.
+The School of Social Work administers the undergraduate and graduate certificates in the Aging and Longevity Studies Program; see Aging and Longevity Studies in the Catalog.

-The School of Social Work administers the undergraduate certificate program in critical cultural competence; see Critical Cultural Competence in the Catalog.
+The School of Social Work administers the undergraduate certificate program in critical cultural competence; see the Certificate in Critical Cultural Competence in the Catalog.

-The School of Social Work administers the undergraduate certificate program in resilience and trauma-informed perspectives; see Resilience and Trauma-Informed Perspectives in the Catalog.
+The School of Social Work administers the undergraduate certificate program in resilience and trauma-informed perspectives; see the Certificate in Resilience and Trauma-Informed Perspectives in the Catalog.